aidadatahub/aidadatahub.github.io/jobs/index.md

 ---
 title: "Jobs"
-description: "Build the future you want to see at the <a href='/'>AIDA Data Hub</a>."
+description: "Build the future you want to see at the AIDA Data Hub."
 ---

 ## Job opportunities